fhkhoury/AND_Firebase_mCommerce/README.md

 ## 0 - Project History

+- September 9th, 8:30am - Fill product list from the database
+     - "List" screen is now more generic
+     - Remove statical data from the app
+     - "Promo" class does not exist anymore

 - August 31st, 10:30pm - Anonymous auth linking
      - When anonymous user signes up with his email and password, his account and profile are linked with the new on (account and database)